Drug & Alcohol Policy

 - A mandatory meeting with the Campus Counselor or other educational referrals

 - Assume responsibility for all costs associated with hospital transportation, treatment, assessment or damage.

-Please note that the referring student(s)/group(s) may also be required to meet with the Vice President for Student Life or his/her designee.
-As long as the student seeking Medical Amnesty complies with all directives from the Vice President for Student Life or his/her designee, there will be no disciplinary action taken related to the consumption of alcohol or drugs.
+Please note that the referring student(s)/group(s) may also be required to meet with the Vice President for Student Life or their designee.
+As long as the student seeking Medical Amnesty complies with all directives from the Vice President for Student Life or their designee, there will be no disciplinary action taken related to the consumption of alcohol or drugs.

 Alcoholism is a disease that is best recognized as uncontrollable drinking of alcohol.
 An alcoholic is dependent on alcohol both mentally and physically.
 Young people sometimes risk a greater chance of becoming alcoholics because their bodies are still developing.

-The alcoholic jeopardizes his or her health and safety, job, loved ones, self-esteem, and life.
+The alcoholic jeopardizes their health and safety, job, loved ones, self-esteem, and life.
 Alcoholism is also an economic problem.
 Billions of dollars are lost annually because of crimes, accidents, and health costs associated with alcohol abuse.